-Antergos is a Linux distribution forked from another popular distro ‘Arch Linux’.
-Since its launch in 2012, the distribution is one of the fastest growing distributions.
+Antergos is derivative from another popular distro ‘Arch Linux.’
+Since its launch in 2012, the distribution is one of the fastest-growing distributions.
 The best part of the distribution is how nice it looks.

-Antergos uses the GNOME 3 desktop environment by default settings, but you do get the option to choose from other desktop environments including Cinnamon, MATE, KDE Plasma 5 and Xfce desktops.
-Antergos is released as a rolling distribution which means install it once, and it will get updates forever.
-There is nothing like end-of-life for a version like seen in other Linux distros including Ubuntu, Linux Mint, elementary OS, and Fedora.
+Antergos uses the GNOME desktop environment by default settings.
+You do get the option to choose from other desktop environments, including Cinnamon, MATE, KDE Plasma 5, and Xfce desktops.
+Antergos is released as a rolling distribution, which means install it once, and it will get updates forever.
+There is nothing like end-of-life for a version like seen in other Linux distros, including Ubuntu, Linux Mint, elementary OS, and Fedora.

-Here is how Antergos 2016 desktop looks like with the ‘Show applications’ turned ON.
+Here is how the Antergos 2016 desktop looks like with the ‘Show applications’ turned ON.

 And here is Antergos’s setting app.

 Create Antergos Live USB flash drive on Windows

 Step 1: Download the Antergos ISO image from its official website.

 Step 2: Download Rufus utility for Windows.
 It is a portable utility, so there is nothing to install.
 Just download, and it’s ready for use.

 Step 3: Plug-in an empty USB flash drive of at least 2 GB capacity.